-Savings at the Frontier (SatF) is a five-and-a-half year US$17.6 million partnership between the Mastercard Foundation and OPM.
+Savings at the Frontier (SatF) is a five-and-a-half year partnership between us and Mastercard Foundation.

 SatF aims to learn from ongoing work on the promotion of informal savings groups and other informal savings mechanisms (ISMs) and how they currently link with formal financial institutions on savings, credit, insurance and other financial services.

 SatF is also producing evidence and sharing learning that can contribute to the development of effective, scalable business models for financial services delivery in frontier markets.

 The programme was launched in November 2015 and is being implemented by OPM in collaboration with Bankable Frontier Associates, MicroSave, PSD Consulting, Development Pioneer Consultants, Kadale Consultants and other OPM associates.